A Divide-and-Conquer Approach to Dicke State Preparation: Introduction

-We test several different QISKIT compiler options that include giving an initial layout of logical to physical qubits, using noise adaptive transpilation, or just a default transpilation, each combined with and without QISKITs measurement error mitigation~\cite{qiskit-mitigation}.
-The details of our experimental setup as well as more formal definitions of our success measures are described in Section~\ref{sec:setup}.
-The contributions of this work can be summarized as follows with the details in Section~\ref{sec:results}: \begin{enumerate} \item Our novel Dicke state circuits lead to the best quantum fidelity results measured to date on IBM machines, e.g. a quantum fidelity for $\ket{D^4_2}$ of $0.87$, which outperforms the previously measured best result of $0.53$~\cite{mukherjee2020preparing}. \item As expected, quantum fidelity for these Dicke states decreases mostly with increasing circuit complexity; it appears to be a largely linear decrease with increasing CNOT counts.
-One particular notable exception to this rule is the use of noise-adaptive circuit compilation (which sometimes drastically increases CNOT counts). \item Standard measurement error mitigation techniques increase the calculated quantum fidelity by an absolute value of around $0.1$ with no clear dependence on circuit complexity.
-Relative improvements in achieved fidelity are seen for an increasing number of qubits $n$ and a decreasing Hamming weight $k$ (corresponding to circuits with many measurements but few gates). \item The two IBM Q backends Sydney and Montreal exhibit quite different behaviors, with Montreal generally being much more stable, less susceptible to changes in compilation settings, and better achieved fidelity. \item Our two alternative measures of Hellinger fidelity and measured success probability show a similar, albeit flatter linear dependence on CNOT count.
+The contributions of this work can be summarized as follows with the details in Section~\ref{sec:results}: \begin{enumerate} \item Our novel Dicke state circuits lead to the best quantum fidelity results measured to date on IBM machines, e.g., a quantum fidelity for $\ket{D^4_2}$ of $0.87$, which outperforms the previously measured best result of $0.53$~\cite{mukherjee2020preparing}. \item As expected, quantum fidelity for these Dicke states decreases mostly with increasing circuit complexity; it appears to be a largely linear decrease with increasing {\CNOT} counts.
+One particular notable exception to this rule is the use of noise-adaptive circuit compilation (which sometimes drastically increases {\CNOT} counts). \item Standard measurement error mitigation techniques increase the calculated quantum fidelity by an absolute value of around $0.1$ with no clear dependence on circuit complexity.
+Relative improvements in achieved fidelity are seen for an increasing number of qubits $n$ and a decreasing Hamming weight $k$ (corresponding to circuits with many measurements but few gates). \item The two IBM Q backends Sydney and Montreal exhibit quite different behaviors, with Montreal generally being much more stable, less susceptible to changes in compilation settings, and better achieved fidelity. \item Our two alternative measures of Hellinger fidelity and measured success probability show a similar, albeit flatter linear dependence on {\CNOT} count.
 Both measures upper bound the quantum fidelity with gaps growing larger with increasing circuit complexity. \end{enumerate}

 Our results show clear technological progress in NISQ devices towards the ability to create entangled states, particularly when compared to experiments from one year ago.
 Parts of these improvements are due to our novel circuit design.